 Additionally, with events designed specifically for prospective customers, you can focus on introducing your products, share stories from current customers and show how what you do can improve what they do.
 And you can offer special introductory packages, products or rates designed specifically for new customers.

 By delivering surprise-and-delight moments, guerilla marketing allows you to engage customers in a memorable (and usually low-cost) way.
 Whether you do that by adding an eye-catching piece of interactive art to an ordinarily mundane street or giving away coffee at a busy train stop, guerilla marketing is a great way to pique people’s interest.
 With guerilla marketing, you get to flex your creative marketing muscles, but make sure what you do is legal or that you have the correct permits.

 Rooted in traditional marketing, direct mail marketing uses standard mail to ship out catalogs, coupons, flyers and even swag to new or potential customers.
 It can be a great way to reach people in a specific zip code or delivery area, reach out to populations that don’t use digital media as much as others or help you stay connected to your audience outside the digital realm.
 It can also be a great way to reach a lot of important people at large companies in account-based marketing.

 8. Advertising (distribution)

 Meet your audience where they are.
-Use insights to find out what channels they love and spend your advertising budget there.
+Use insights to find out what channels they love and spend your advertising dollars there.
 Knowing your customers and using the right mix of advertising distribution methods is critical.

 As your audience grows and your products evolve, so too will your marketing messaging and channel mix.
-Thus, rather than discounting the marketing tactics that may not work for your organisation today, keep tabs on performance metrics as a benchmark for the future.
+Thus, rather than discounting the marketing tactics that may not work for your organization today, keep tabs on performance metrics as a benchmark for the future.
 In today’s marketplace, one can only imagine what new and exciting channels we’ll need to market with next.